 Volunteers in Parks

-The Ice Age National Scenic Trail is primarily built and maintained by Volunteers organized into 21 local Chapters throughout the state by our non-profit partner the Ice Age Trail Alliance.
+The North Country National Scenic Trail is primarily built and maintained by Volunteers organized by our non-profit partner the North Country Trail Association.
 Materials and training are provided through the Volunteers in Parks (VIP) program of the National Park Service.
-The following documents are provided to support our VIPs in their work on the Ice Age National Scenic Trail and to ensure a fun and safe experience
+The following documents are provided to support our VIPs in their work on the North Country National Scenic Trail and to ensure a fun and safe experience.

 The Job Description Library is provided for Chapter Leaders to print out and attach it to the 301A Agreement Form.
 This will reduce the time it takes to generate the final Agreement Form.